jmomort/mockin/README.md

 # Mockin - A Mock Login Server for Hellō

+Mockin is a mock of the Hellō of the OpenID Connect Login Service and implements the authorization, token, introspection, and userinfo endpoints.

+- Development - speeds up development as you won't be redirecting through the Hellō production server.
+- Testing - simplifies creating end to end tests, and with the `/mock` APIs, can simulate expired and invalid responses allowing you to ensure your app properly handles all exceptions, improving your security posture.

+## Usage

-Mockin is a versatile OpenID Connect Service designed specifically for Hellō, offering a comprehensive implementation of its functionalities.
-It's available both as an npm module and a Docker image, providing flexibility for various development environments.
+Mockin is available as both an npm module and a docker image:

+`npx @hellocoop/mockin@latest`

+`docker run  -d -p 3333:3333 hellocoop/mockin:latest`

-## Development Integration
+## Issuer

-Integrating Mockin into your app's workflow simplifies the development process.
-By configuring your application to utilize Mockin, the `[ ō Continue with Hellō ]` button triggers an automatic login flow.
-This feature accelerates the development phase by streamlining user login and registration.
+Mockin defaults to `http://127.0.0.1:3333` as the Issuer.
+Override by setting the `ISSUER` environment variable.

-## Comprehensive Testing
+## Mock API

-Mockin is compatible with leading browser test frameworks like Selenium, Cypress, and Playwright, ensuring a broad range of testing possibilities.
-It facilitates the testing process by handling the authorization requests and responses seamlessly.
-After your app redirects requests to the autorization endpoint, Mockin will immediately return the authorization response according to the specified or default `response_mode`.

-The mock API can simulate errors, and invalid ID Tokens, allowing you to ensure your app properly handles all exceptions, improving your security posture.
+The mock API can change the returned claims, simulate errors, and invalid ID Tokens.

 For detailed information on installation, usage, and examples, visit the [documentation](https://www.hello.dev/docs/mockin).